discretize/discretize-guides/builds/revenant/hybrid-renegade/index.md

 - Grant <Boon name="Alacrity"/> to your allies by using <Skill name="Orders from Above"/> near them whenever it's ready
 - Provide group <Boon name="Might"/> with <Skill name="Heroic Command"/> when it's below 25 stacks
-- Break defiance bars with <Skill name="Surge of the Mists"/> and optionally <Skill name="Debilitating Slam"/>
+- Break defiance bars with <Skill name="Surge of the Mists"/>
 - Maximize <Skill name="Soulcleaves Summit"/> uptime on the group
 - Spam 111 on Sword (using anything else is usually a party DPS loss)